Coolie: In European colonies

-Many coolies were first deceived or kidnapped and, then kept in barracoons (detention centres) or loading vessels in the ports of departure, as were African slaves.
+Many coolies were first deceived or kidnapped, and then kept in barracoons (detention centres) or loading vessels in the ports of departure, as were African slaves.
 Their voyages, which are sometimes called the Pacific Passage, were as inhumane and dangerous as the notorious Middle Passage of the Atlantic slave trade.
-Mortality was very high; it is estimated that from 1847 to 1859, the average mortality rate for coolies aboard ships to Cuba was 15.2%, and losses among those aboard ships to Peru were as high as 40% in the 1850s, and 30.44 percent from 1860 to 1863.
+Mortality was very high; it is estimated that from 1847 to 1859, the average mortality rate for coolies aboard ships to Cuba was 15.2%, and losses among ships to Peru were as high as 40% in the 1850s, and 30.4% from 1860 to 1863.

-They were sold and were taken to work in plantations or mines with very bad living and working conditions.
+Coolies were sold and taken to work in plantations or mines with very bad living and working conditions.
 The duration of a contract was typically five to eight years, but many coolies did not live out their term of service due to hard labour and mistreatment.
 Survivors were often forced to remain in servitude beyond the contracted period.
+The 1860 Reglamento para la introducción de trabajadores chinos a la isla de Cuba (Regulation for the Introduction of Chinese Workers to the Island of Cuba) passed in Cuba.
+This regulation stipulated that the Coolie workers must recontract with their previous employer or another employer or they must leave Cuba at their own expense within 2 months after the end of their contract.
+Coolies were usually unable to afford to leave Cuba and were forced to recontract.
+This regulation blurred the distinction between indentured servitude and slavery.
+It allowed for the Coolies to serve as a source of semi-captive labour given the intentional difficulty of returning home.

-The coolies who worked on the sugar plantations in Cuba and in the guano beds of the Chincha Islands (the islands of Hell) of Peru were treated brutally.
+The coolies who worked on the sugar plantations in Cuba and in the guano beds of the Chincha Islands ('the islands of Hell') of Peru were treated brutally.
 75% of the Chinese coolies in Cuba died before fulfilling their contracts.
 More than two-thirds of the Chinese coolies who arrived in Peru between 1849 and 1874 died within the contract period.
 In 1860, it was calculated that of the 4,000 coolies brought to the Chinchas since the trade began, not one had survived.

-Because of these unbearable conditions, Chinese coolies often revolted against their Ko-Hung bosses and foreign company bosses at ports of departure, on ships, and in foreign lands.
+Because of these unbearable conditions, Chinese coolies often revolted against their Chinese bosses and foreign company bosses at ports of departure, on ships, and in foreign lands.
 The coolies were put in the same neighbourhoods as Africans and, since most were unable to return to their homeland or have their wives come to the New World, many married African women.
-The coolies' interracial relationships and marriages with Africans, Europeans and Indigenous peoples, formed some of the modern world's Afro-Asian and Asian Latin American populations.
+The coolies' interracial relationships and marriages with Africans, Europeans, and Indigenous peoples, formed some of the modern world's Afro-Asian and Asian Latin American populations.